yasslear/flappybird_neat/readme.md

 # Flappy Bird AI using Python and NEAT
 This project is a replica of the famous Flappy Bird game developed using Python and Pygame.
-The twist is that you can choole to let an AI, trained using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm, play the game instead of a human player.
+The twist is that you can choose to let an AI, trained using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm, play the game instead of a human player.
 ## Tech
 This project was built using:
 - Python 3.10+